Ioamra/outdated_Multiversus-local-tracker/README.md

 ## How use

 - Run the cmd file to start the app
-- go to http://localhost:3000/ on your browser
+- Go to http://localhost:3000/ on your browser